ianchapin/epistemic-trust-calibration/concepts/confidence.md

 If a representation is being treated as decisive without anyone addressing:
 - stakes
 - reversibility
-- cost of error
+- detectability of failure
-- alternatives
+- alternatives and checks
+- monitoring and fallback

 confidence is likely being overextended.